Keksmania/FileToYoutube/FileToYoutube/Readme.md

 There is an option where you can add the video files manually (by downloading a private video for example)

+Attention: "Youtube Short" videos that are directly downloaded form YouTube manually will have a water mark and won't work.
+Use the automatic downloader by adding the URL to the software to download the video without watermark

 ### This application works in Windows and uses different libraries and applications…